 I hesitate to use the word pristine, but the forest round Rio Cristalino is up there with the best I have seen.
 They have a good range of Amazonian mammals and birds, and many seem to be at levels of abundance similar to what they would have been in the past.
 I was assigned Jorge as my guide – he was the lodge’s mammal expert and was excellent.
 He didn’t speak English but my few words of Spanish were enough for us to communicate and he knew the Latin names for most of the mammals.
 He was also very good at catering to my wishes in trying to find certain species (and here is a list of species at the lodge).

 I had a quick walk when I arrived and saw my first White-Whiskered Spider Monkeys (Ateles marginatus) near the lodge, and these were the primates we saw most often.
-Before dinner Jorge found me several Azara’s Night Monkeys in the trees right by the restaurant.
+Before dinner Jorge found me several Azara’s Night Monkeys in the trees right by the restaurant (some believe these are a separate species, Feline Night Monkey, Aotus inflatus).

 After dinner we visited the natural salt lick (saleiro) about a kilometre from camp, overlooked by a small tree platform.
 As we sat down it was obvious that a large mammal was nearby and Jorge told me it was a tapir.
 We waited for half an hour – until it was right below us – before Jorge turned on his light and sure enough there was my first Brazilian Tapir.
 It hung around for about 3 seconds.
 There was at least one other largish mammal nearby that we heard but didn’t see.